How to Get Rid of Weeds: 10 Basic Gardening Tips

 10. Cornmeal, Or Corn Gluten Meal

 This is a weed prevention tip.
 Cover the area with the cornmeal to prevent weeds from growing.
-Use the cornmeal before the seed germination process starts so it can abolish the formation of the weed seeds and stop them from sprouting.
+Use the cornmeal before the seed germination process starts, so it can prevent the formation of weed seeds and stop them from sprouting.

 The cornmeal does two chores simultaneously: